 Growing up, Lucy Thomas always figured that “someone should really do something about bullying.”
-Then she realised: I am that someone.
-Now, more than a decade after launching PROJECT ROCKIT, Lucy has dedicated her whole life to the cause.
-As a keynote speaker, facilitator and MC, Lucy has personally worked with hundreds of thousands of young people all over the world, from Wangaratta to Texas, Wollongong to Auckland, Atherton to Fremantle.
-Her work has been honoured by UNICEF, The University of Melbourne, The Foundation of Young Australians, the global Family Online Safety Institute and Lucy is recipient of an Order of Australia Medal for her service to youth and the issue of bullying.
+Then Lucy realised: I am that someone.
+Now, more than a decade after launching PROJECT ROCKIT, Lucy’s whole life is dedicated to the cause.
+As a keynote speaker and facilitator, Lucy has personally worked with hundreds of thousands of young people all over the world, from Wangaratta to Texas, Wollongong to Auckland, Atherton to Perth.
+Lucy’s work has been honoured by UNICEF, The University of Melbourne, The Foundation of Young Australians, the global Family Online Safety Institute and they are a recipient of an Order of Australia Medal for service to youth and the issue of bullying.